Part 1. Diving in the 70’s

 The YEMA Navygraf II, is one of the most interesting dive watches of the French watchmaking brand, and, clearly, my favorite.

-The Yema Navygraf II have all in common a very characteristic case, with a flat mineral glass, square lugs, a big screwed down crown, protected by a massive square shoulder.
+The Yema Navygraf II have all in common a very characteristic case, with a flat mineral glass, square lugs, a big screwed down crown, protected by a massive square crown guard.
 Regarding he information Jean Müller gave to me, this case was probably produced by Schneider, a French company in Besançon.
 The “unremovable” bidirectional bezel is fixed by two holding plates screwed into the case.
 You would be able to recognize its unmistakable design among thousands.
 The fluidity of the rotation is ensured by a teflon (more specifically a self-lubricating polytetrafluoroethylene) ring.
 We will see a little later that two patents were in fact registered for the NAVYGRAF II bezel system.
 The dial is protected by a flat mineral glass.
 The watch is 990 feet waterproof.